vuthanhtung2412/nvim-config/learning_notes.md

 - ctrl-r + {register} : to paste in vim
 - s + {search-term} : use leap.nvim to jump to any location
 - :LazyExtras : to install more nvim plugins such as LSP
-- K : to view docs of a function
 - leader + xx : view diagnostics panel
 - leader + ca : to trigger code action
 - leader + uC : change color scheme